Asymptotically Optimal Inapproximability of Maxmin $k$-Cut Reconfiguration: -hardness of -factor Approximation for

-\paragraph{Consistency Test.} We then proceed to the \emph{consistency verifier} $\Vcons$, which tests whether a pair of $k$-colorings $\f,\g$ of $[k]^2$ exhibit the same striped pattern.
-Specifically, $\Vcons$ performs the following two tests with equal probability: (1) the \emph{row test}, which accepts $\f \circ \g$ if they have the same horizontally-striped pattern; (2) the \emph{column test}, which accepts $\f \circ \g$ if they have the same vertically-striped pattern;
+We next proceed to the \emph{consistency verifier} $\Vcons$, which tests if a pair of $k$-colorings $\f,\g$ of $[k]^2$ share the same striped pattern.
+Specifically, $\Vcons$ runs the following two tests with equal probability: \begin{itemize} \item the \emph{row test}, which accepts $\f \circ \g$ if they have the same horizontally striped pattern; \item the \emph{column test}, which accepts $\f \circ \g$ if they have the same vertically striped pattern. \end{itemize}

 \begin{itembox}[l]{\textbf{Consistency verifier $\Vcons$.}}

 \end{itembox}